fdevlees/CINDES/README.md

 Output file **cindes_output.log**, finally, contains detailed information and data about the integral inverse design process (iteration and steps within) and ends with a listing of the optimum.

+### Failed CINDES run

+Gaussian software log files are checked for error terminations or imaginary frequencies (in case of opt+freq), and the user is warned.
+In these cases, failed calculations need to be restarted manually, after which a restart of the CINDES program can be set up.
+The restart requires the initial structure and the site sequences.
+Do not remove any calculations from the **CALC** directory.

 ## Examples

 Examples are given in the **Examples** directory.
-Gaussian software log files are checked for error terminations or imaginary frequencies and the user is warned.
-In these cases, failed calculations need to be restarted manually, after which a restart of the CINDES program can be set up.